Rabinnnn/groupie-tracker-visualizations/README.md

       ```
       In the above example, the server starts, listening on port 9090

-    - Open the URL, broadcast by the server, in your browser and explore the artists’ information and event data.
+    - If the platform doesn't automatically open on your browser try doing it manually.
+Open the URL broadcast by the server, in your browser and explore the artists’ information and event data.

 ## Deployment